 For investments in active equity and fixed income strategies managed by UBS Asset Management, good corporate governance is embedded in the investment strategy of the underlying portfolio manager.
 The assessment of good governance includes consideration of board structure and independence, remuneration alignment, transparency of ownership and control, and financial reporting.
-For active equity and fixed income strategies managed by UBS Asset Management, the portfolio manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers in order to identify companies with material ESG risks.
+For active equity and fixed income strategies managed by UBS Asset Management, the

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. portfolio manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the portfolio manager for incorporation in their investment decision making process.